 Relationship with Universal Health Services, Inc. ("UHS") and Related Party Transactions - UHS is our principal tenant and through UHS of Delaware, Inc., a wholly owned subsidiary of UHS, serves as our advisor (the "Advisor") under an Advisory Agreement dated December 24, 1986 between the Advisor and us (the "Advisory Agreement").
-Our officers are all employees of UHS and although as of March 31, 2012 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.
+Our officers are all employees of UHS and although as of June 30, 2012 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.
+As previously disclosed on our Current Report on Form 8-K as filed on June 11, 2012, in recognition of the efforts and contributions of our executive officers in connection with the various previously disclosed acquisitions, divestitures and purchases of third-party minority ownership interests in certain majority-owned limited liability companies, as completed at various times during 2011 and the first quarter of 2012, the Compensation Committee of the Board of Trustees of the Trust recommended, and the Board of Trustees of the Trust approved, one-time, special compensation awards to our executive officers in the form of a cash bonus and/or shares of restricted stock.
+The cash bonuses were paid and the restricted shares were granted during the second quarter of 2012.
+The restricted shares are scheduled to vest on the second anniversary of the date of grant.
+Please see additional details and disclosure included on our Current Report on Form 8-K as filed on June 11, 2012.